-We are all far too familiar with getting all our decorations ready the days leading up to Christmas, just to notice how our gorgeously decorated Christmas tree is already looking dry and brittle...
+We've all spent time and effort on making sure that our decorations are ready in the days leading up to Christmas - only to discover that our lovingly decorated Christmas tree is already looking dry and brittle...
 Scroll down to find out how to keep your Christmas tree fresh for longer.

-Just a few days of the heat being cracked up and a bit of neglect can be all it takes to dry out your fresh tree.
+Just a few days of heating being cranked, along with a bit of neglect is all it takes to dry out your fresh tree.
 We at LÖV have done some research and compiled the best tips for making sure that your tree looks alive and well on Christmas morning (or evening, depending on when you celebrate).

 1. Choose a healthy Christmas tree

-First of all, note that if you prefer to buy your tree from a garden centre or down at your local town square, it’s likely the tree is already too old.
+First of all, where you buy your tree is important.
+If you buy a tree from a garden centre or from at your local town square, there’s a good chance that the tree is already too old.
 Unfortunately, big Christmas tree sellers start chopping down trees weeks in advance to make sure they have enough when it comes to start selling them.
-So, the best thing to do is to head out yourself to your closest Christmas tree farm and cut down your own when it’s time.
+So, the best thing to do is to head out to your nearest Christmas tree farm and cut down your own when the time comes.

 2. Trim the trunk

-Even if you decide to buy a tree from your local store, make sure the seller makes a fresh cut straight across the base of the trunk to aid water absorption.
-This gets rid of any dried-over resin that might block the tree from absorbing water.
+Even if you decide to buy a tree from your local store, make sure that the seller makes a fresh cut straight across the base of the trunk, to aid water absorption.
+This gets rid of any dried-over resin which might prevent the tree from absorbing water.
 When you get home, if you’re not putting your tree up right away, place it in a bucket of water.